GerBreOwn/gsb-wx.me/content/weather-today/temperature-today.md

 type: page
 ---

-This page will show the current temperature for today at my location as of  .LastMod.
+This page will show the current temperature for today at my location as of.

 It will have a **funnel chart** showing the Maximum, Average and Minimum temperatures for the day.

 Below this will be a **line chart** showing the above values by the hour of the day.

-{% include /static/images/Today_temp.html}
+{{% include /static/images/Today_temp.html} }